Chapter IX

 "That high, huh..."
 Haven took another thoughtful drag as the glowing tip burn down.

 At the other end of the operation table, laid a briefcase.
 He lifted the lid, revealing the cybernetic brain nestled inside.
 It was a masterpiece of engineering, a complex network of circuits that mimicked the function of the human brain, but with enhanced capabilities.
 It could process vast amounts of data in a fraction of a second and learn from any experience that's been uploaded to its memory banks.
-However, it lacked the warmth and personality of his beloved daughter, Adelaide.

 With meticulous sutures, Tabs sealed the wounds.
 Then he pulled a rollable medical cabinet over to himself.